GiridharReddy-T/ETL-Toll-Data-Pipeline-using-Apache-Airflow/README.md

-# ETL-Toll-Data-Pipeline-using-Apache-Airflow
-Built a unified traffic data platform for the National Highways Authority by designing an Apache Airflow ETL pipeline to ingest mixed-format toll data from .tgz bundles, extract and normalize files from varied operator systems, and consolidate all transactions into structured PostgreSQL tables for analytics.
+# ETL-Toll Data-Pipeline-Apache Airflow + PostgreSQL
+A complete end-to-end ETL pipeline that ingests raw toll transaction data from multiple file formats (CSV, TSV & Fixed Width), processes and transforms it using Airflow PythonOperators, and loads the final curated dataset into a PostgreSQL fact table.

+This project is fully containerized using AWS MWAA Local Runner (Airflow 2.10.3) and includes integration with a local Postgres database for easy development and testing.